Code4Delphi/csv-adapter-restrequest4delphi/README.md

 ## ⌨️ Demo
-* Next to the project sources, you will find a test project, in the folder:
+* Along with the project sources, you will find test projects.
+The API and Client project are respectively in the folders:
 ```
-C4D-Exceptions\Samples\Demo01
+csv-adapter-restrequest4delphi\Samples\API
+csv-adapter-restrequest4delphi\Client
 ```